Israel begins a drill to receive international aid after an earthquake

 Several minor tremors have occurred in the past month.

-The last major earthquake to hit the region was in 1927 – a magnitude 6.2 temblor that killed 500 people and injured 700 – and seismologists estimate that earthquakes of this type occur in this region about every 100 years.
+The last major earthquake to hit the region was in 1927 – a magnitude 6.2 temblor that killed 500 people and injured 700 – and seismologists estimate that earthquakes of this type occur in this region regarding every 100 years.

 Researchers from Tel Aviv University published a study in 2020 in which they warned that an earthquake of this type is likely to occur in the country in the coming years, of sufficient magnitude to cause hundreds of fatalities.

-NEMA -also known by its Hebrew acronym RAHEL-, which was created in 2007 after the Second Lebanon War the previous year, was to act as a supervisory body for the various emergency response organizations in the country, directing them in times of crisis. .
+NEMA -also known by its Hebrew acronym RAHEL-, which was created in 2007 following the Second Lebanon War the previous year, was to act as a supervisory body for the various emergency response organizations in the country, directing them in times of crisis. .

 However, in practice it has been largely ineffective, partly due to the fact that its power derives from easily modifiable government decisions, rather than more permanent legislative authority.
 Following reductions in its staff and budget in recent years, and due in part to political considerations, NEMA was largely sidelined during the coronavirus pandemic, playing an inconsequential role during precisely the type of event it was required to oversee.